nuxy/go-crypto-market-ui/README.md

 ## Contributions

 If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
 (Note: Before committing your code please ensure that you run [golint](https://github.com/golang/lint)).
-Also, please adhere to the code style set forth in this package (`gofmt` is NOT recommended since _I prefer variable alignment to always be used_).
+Also, please adhere to the code style set forth in this package (`gofmt` is NOT recommended since _I prefer variable alignment_).

 ## Versioning